Web-Dev-Dan/Project-Manager/README.md

-# project-manager
+# Taskr | Project Manager
- A bug-trackingapplication to manage your projects with tickets and advanced to-do lists.
+ A bug-tracking application to manage your projects with tickets and advanced to-do lists.